RTEMS/rtems-docs/c-user/glossary.rst

     lower priority
         A :term:`task` ``L`` has a lower :term:`priority` than a task ``H``, if task ``L`` is less important than task ``H``.

+    LTL
+        This term is an acronym for :term:`Linear Temporal Logic`.

     major number
         The index of a device driver in the Device Driver Table.